Mexico telecoms regulator reins in Slim and his empire

-MEXICO CITY Mexico's telecommunications watchdog unveiled a slew of regulations on Friday to claw back the massive telephone business of billionaire Carlos Slim, but said it would not order a break-up of his companies for now.
+MEXICO CITY Mexico's telecommunications watchdog on Friday slapped regulations on Carlos Slim's telephone company America Movil and two of his financial and industrial companies, as it seeks to rein in the multi-billionaire and boost competition.

-Mexico is trying to open up its phone and TV industries to more competition following last year's passage of a major telecoms reform that targets the vast market shares enjoyed by Slim and the country's no. 1 broadcaster, Televisa.
+Mexico is trying to open up its phone and TV industries following the passage last year of wide-ranging telecoms reform meant to claw back the vast market shares enjoyed by Mexico's media players.

-As was expected, the Federal Telecommunications Institute (IFT) declared America Movil "dominant", and therefore needs to be subject to tougher regulation.
-That will include banning the company from charging national roaming fees.
+As was widely expected, the Federal Telecommunications Institute (IFT) declared America Movil "dominant," meaning it has an outsized share of the market.
+It also banned the company from charging national roaming charges.

-The IFT also declared that Slim's bank Inbursa and conglomerate Grupo Carso were dominant in telecommunications because they were part of a group with the same "economic interests" as America Movil.

-"The measures also prevent evasion of regulation through a subsidiary," said Gabriel Contreras, head of the IFT, which has sweeping powers to regulate the market, including the authority to break up companies found to be impeding competition.

-The IFT said its anti-trust measures would be reviewed after two years, whereupon it could opt to take stronger action against dominant players, or ease the regulatory burden.

-It was not immediately clear whether the IFT could or would order tougher measures before the two years were up.

-The regulator also imposed measures including infrastructure sharing and regulation of interconnection fees, and prohibited Slim from acquiring exclusive rights to broadcast in Mexico high-profile events such as the soccer World Cup finals.
+America Movil said the regulator also imposed measures, including infrastructure sharing, regulation of interconnection fees and prohibited the company from acquiring exclusive rights to broadcast in Mexico high profile events such as the soccer World Cup finals.

 Last year, America Movil secured rights on all media platforms to broadcast the 2016 Olympics in Rio de Janeiro.

+The IFT also declared that Slim bank Inbursa (GFINBURO.MX) and conglomerate Grupo Carso (GCARSOA1.MX) were dominant in telecommunications because of their "economic interests" in America Movil.

-America Movil shares were flat most of the day, but closed 1.57 percent lower.
-They are down 15 percent this year compared with an 8.9 percent fall in Mexico's IPC index.
+America Movil shares, which are down 15 percent so far this year compared with an 8.9 percent fall in Mexico's IPC index .MXX, were flat for most of the day, but closed 1.57 percent lower.

-Both Inbursa and Grupo Carso said they were analyzing the IFT's decision and considering their response.
+Both Inbursa and Grupo Carso said they were analyzing the IFT's decision and would provide details on the steps they would take in response.
 Inbursa shares closed down 0.74 percent, while Grupo Carso fell 0.91 percent.

-The rulings on Carso and Inbursa surprised many analysts, who said it meant the IFT was serious about reining in Slim.
+The rulings on Carso and Inbursa surprised many analysts, who took the action to mean that the IFT, which was given tough new powers under the reform, was serious about going after Slim.

-"They are saying 'I'm blocking Slim wherever I can'," said Gerardo Roman, head of stock trading at the Actinver brokerage in Mexico City.
+"They're saying: 'I'm blocking Slim wherever I can.'" said Gerardo Roman, head of stock trading at the Actinver brokerage in Mexico City.

-Slim has long aspired to penetrate the lucrative pay TV market, where he has a big presence in most of Latin America.
-But he has so far been barred from the domestic market.
+The telecoms reform allows the regulator to apply tougher rules to level the playing field for smaller competitors.

+However, a break-up of dominant companies, although theoretically possible, looks unlikely in the foreseeable future.
+The head of the IFT has said it is only meant to be used as a "last resort" to spur competition.

-Earlier on Friday, Televisa, which controls more than 60 percent of Mexico's TV market, and which has long been accused of wielding too much political power, said it will be forced to share infrastructure.
+Earlier on Friday, Televisa (TLVACPO.MX), which controls more than 60 percent of Mexico's TV market, and which has long been accused of wielding too much political power, said it will be forced to share infrastructure.

 GOLD MINE